Escaping the Dumb Zone with RLMs

 The Research

 The RLM paper formalizes the pattern.
-The benchmarks used frontier-scale models (Qwen3-Coder-480B), and the results are promising:
+The benchmarks tested GPT-5 and Qwen3-Coder, and the results are promising:

-- Long context retrieval: On OOLONG (132K tokens), GPT-5-mini with RLM scaffolding outperformed standard GPT-5 by 33% at roughly the same cost
+- Long context retrieval: On OOLONG (132K tokens), RLM scaffolding improved performance by ~33% at roughly the same cost

 - Scaling: Standard models degrade around 150K tokens, but RLMs have handled 10M+ tokens without performance loss